 The goal of your teacher letter of recommendation

-Strong recommendation letters don’t rely on adjectives alone — they use evidence.
+Strong recommendation letters back up their claims with evidence, not adjectives.
 For instance, rather than saying “Ms. Rivera is a good teacher,” describe how her innovative reading program increased student engagement or improved test scores.

 “You can learn a lot about a person’s professional persona from their reference; it helps corroborate the candidate's selling points from the interview and builds trust in their abilities.”